romikoops/polaris_clone/client/Notes.md

 ## ActiveRoutes

-It exports both default and named
+- It exports both default and named

+- Test should mock Carousel component

 ## AddressBook

+Test is running with this warning:

 `
 Warning: Failed prop type: Property `contacts` of component `AddressBook` has invalid PropType notation inside arrayOf.
         in AddressBook
 `

+- Test complete

+## Admin

+- Waiting for all other unit tests to be ready

 ## Alert